arthuralves/interview/data_exercise/README.md

 - description
 - color

 *Choose your own key names that are appropriate for the values assigned.
+Some of these values may come from the top level product.

 1. Estimate the potential sales for each variant by multiplying price by inventory.
 Add a key to each variant object called 'potential_sales'.
 2. Calculate the combined potential sales for all variants, and store the value at the top level of your object under the key 'potential_sales_total'.